ElpadoCan/SpotMAX/spotmax/docs/source/misc/contributing.rst

 is done through the process of Pull Requests (PRs) on GitHub.

 A PR is a request to include in the base repository your new code.
-When you write new code for spotMAX, you will do this on your personal fork of the project.
+When you write new code for SpotMAX, you will do this on your personal fork of the project.
 A fork is like a copy of the original code.
 This way you can test the new code on your fork and when you are happy with it you open a PR where you describe your contribution and you request that your code is merged with the base code.